 Security Update and Deprecation Schedule for Early Versions of LTI

-In May 2019, in collaboration with our membership, the IMS Security Framework was published.
+In collaboration with IMS members, the IMS Security Framework was published in May 2019.
 The Security Framework is based upon the OAuth 2.0 and OpenID Connect specifications.
 This framework adopts state-of-the-art security techniques and best practices and includes protection against known potential issues such as Cross-Site Request Forgery (CSRF).
 A number of IMS specifications have already aligned to the Security Framework, in particular, IMS Learning Tools Interoperability® (LTI) 1.3 and LTI Advantage.

 In keeping with its commitment to data privacy and security, in February 2018, IMS announced the timeline for the deprecation of the use of SHA-1 with OAuth 1.0a such that no certifications using that approach will be available after 31 December 2019.
 That announcement had implications for certifications to the LTI 1.0 and 1.1 specifications.